VVander/RPIPs-old/RPIPs/RPIP-1.md

 `title`: The RPIP title is a few words, not a complete sentence

-`description`: Description is one full (short) sentence

 `author`: The list of the author’s or authors’ name(s) and/or username(s), or name(s) and email(s).
 Details are below.

-`discussions-to`: The url pointing to the official discussion thread
+`discussions-to`: The url pointing to the official discussion thread on dao.rocketpool.net

 `status`: Draft, Review, Final, Stagnant, Withdrawn, Living

-`type`: One of Protocol, Meta, or Informational
+`type`: One of Protocol, Meta, or Informational.
+If Protocol, please include the category (`Core` or `RPRC`).

-`category`: One of Core or RPRC (Optional field, only needed for Standards Track RPIPs)

-`created`: Date the RPIP was created on
+`created`: Date of RPIP  number assignment in yyyy-mm-dd format, e.g. 2001-08-14

 `withdrawal-reason`: An optional sentence explaining why the RPIP was withdrawn.